djsantos/Mount-Snow/README.md

-  edited login function so it calls the lookup function in lib/user to verify the correct username and password -signUp.js requires lib/user edited the CreateAccount function so it calls the createUser function in lib/user to create a new user
+  edited login function so it calls the lookup function in lib/user to verify the correct username and password -signUp.js requires lib/user edited the CreateAccount function so it calls the createUser function in lib/user to create a new user -compose.js created as new file with functions to render the page and to create a new post

 #views:

+-compose.ejs this is a wire frame for creating a tweet
 ============